ConnorBaker/cuda-redist-find-features/README.md

 > [!Important]
 > This repo is in a transitory stage.
 It should be moved to `nix-community` or in-tree in Nixpkgs.

+> [!Note]
+> The `tensorrt` directory contains hand-made manifests meant to mimic the structure of NVIDIA's manifests for their other redistributables.
+They add TensorRT to the generated index.

 ## Roadmap

 - \[ \] Move to `nix-community` or in-tree in Nixpkgs.